 The PSD in volume is proportional to the volume of particles, so fvol_i=fiπdi3/6 as the particles are considered to be spherical.
-Bigger particles lead to higher impact in the volume distribution.
+Bigger particles have a higher impact in the volume distribution (also true for the intensity distribution).
 Generally, the median dv50 is used to describe the volume distribution, which corresponds to the diameter where half of the polymer volume has smaller particle size and the other half is larger.
 The dv10 and dv90, correspond respectively to diameters where 10 % and 90 % in volume of the particles have a smaller diameter.

 The PSD by intensity obtained by the Nano ZS, is based on Rayleigh scattering and is proportional to d6.
 It gives even more weight to bigger particles compared to the volume distribution.
 The particle size distributions in number and volume are calculated based on this intensity distribution.
 The device also calculates the Z-average mean diameter (intensity-based harmonic mean) as a hydrodynamic diameter, dH, with the Stokes-Einstein equation (2), with T the temperature, k the Boltzmann’s constant and η the dynamic viscosity of the continuous medium.
 The translational diffusion coefficient D is calculated from an auto-correlation function based on the variations of intensity during the measurement [29].